-Labelling and artwork have specific national requirements that must be implemented for the Centralised and Decentralised/MRP Procedures, as well as National Procedures.
+Labelling and artwork have specific national requirements that must be implemented for the Centralised and Decentralised/MRP Procedures, as well as for National Procedures.
 Addressing these requirements in a timely manner ensures that the product can be launched without regulatory delays.

 EUDRAC has worked with clients to secure the provision of unauthorised medicines through different EAPs in different MS. We have Partners in all EU countries so are able to liaise directly with the Regulatory Authorities and Investigators to ensure that the procedure is efficient and complies with national regulations.

 Compassionate use allows the use of an unauthorised medicinal product under strict conditions for a group of patients who have a disease with no satisfactory authorised treatments and who cannot be included in clinical trials.
-Compassionate use should not be confused with Named-Patient-programmes which are under the direct responsibility of the investigator and done on an individual basis.
+Compassionate use should not be confused with Named-Patient-programs which are under the direct responsibility of the investigator and done on an individual basis.

 Specific guidance regarding ATU registration in France can be found here.